skyflo-ai/skyflo/README.md

 </div>

-Skyflo.ai is your AI-powered companion for cloud native operations, enabling seamless infrastructure management through natural language.
+Skyflo.ai is your AI co-pilot for Cloud Native operations, enabling seamless infrastructure management through natural language with a safety-first, human-in-the-loop design.

 ## How to Install